fabric8io/fabric8/docs/faqGeneral.md

 #### Deprecations

-FAB (Fuse Application Bundles) has been deprecated for the 1.2 release and removed form 2.x.
+FAB (Fuse Application Bundles) has been deprecated for the 1.2 release and removed from 2.x.